knupel/Rope_framework/Guide/Colour_guide.md

 *plot

-set pixel color with alpha and PGraphics management, the alpha must hava a normal value
+set pixel color with alpha and PGraphics management, the alpha must hava a normal value.
+This method is like set() from processing but faster because the pixel is not updated, so when you use it, you must loadPixels() and updatePixels() by yourself

+void plot(int x, int y, int colour);

+void plot(int x, int y, int colour, Pgraphics pg);

 void plot(int x, int y, int colour, float alpha);